MPL 15x15x5 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, small elements of these devices have the potential to complicate diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
+Furthermore, miniscule components of these magnets are able to hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets